fudgelgentle/lca-extension-cli/README.md

 6. Click on 'Load unpacked' button on the top left and select the 'release' folder
 7. The extension can now be used locally

-**Tip 1:** If there are changes/updates in the repo, to get the latest update, please delete the current 'release' folder (if it exists), run `npx xt-build`, unzip release.zip to get the new 'release' folder, then refresh the extension on Google Extensions.
+**Running updated code:** If there are changes/updates in the repo, to get the latest update, please delete the current 'release' folder (if it exists), run `npx xt-build`, unzip release.zip to get the new 'release' folder, then refresh the extension on Google Extensions.

-**Tip 2:**  Whenever adding a new .js script to src, make sure to edit js_bundles in package.json to 'whitelist' that .js file.
+**Adding new scripts:**  Whenever adding a new .js script to src, make sure to edit js_bundles in package.json to 'whitelist' that .js file.
 Otherwise, the .js file will not work.

 ## Development